1Bitsy/1bitsy-website/content/overview/introduction.md

 lot's of reading resources you will be able to understand how the 1Bitsy works, and if you are really stuck you can always ask someone.

-Third is exposing all aspects of the hardware and software to you.
-By not hiding things behind opaque interfaces we hope you will be able to grasp how everything works.
+Third by exposing all aspects of the hardware and software to you and not hiding things behind opaque interfaces we hope you will be able to grasp how everything works.
 Making it's inner workings clear.